hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * Sockets

 This list is expected to grow significantly as the technology matures.

+Release 0.5 brings major enhancements to Jet - the documentation is much more complete, the API has been nicely rounded out with several "missing" methods and classes provided.
+In tests, the underlying engine exhibited no instability and was easy to work with - including being able to write reliable unit tests in single-node operation.

 At its heart, the core technology of Jet is based on a DAG model.
 A DAG is based upon vertices and edges, and in Jet a vertex is a Processor (aka tasklet).